rauc/rauc/docs/basic.rst

 on the system, a *manifest* that lists the images to install and contains options and meta-information, and possible scripts to run before, during or after installation.
+A bundle may also contain files not referenced in the manifest, such as scripts or archives that are referenced by files that *are* included in the manifest.

 To pack this all together, the default bundle format uses SquashFS.
 This provides good compression while allowing to mount the bundle without